mtadevich94/Windows-and-Linux-Labs/README.md

-# AegisShield Labs
+# AegisForge Labs

-Hands-on labs that pair with the [Project AegisShield](https://projectaegisshield.com) roadmap.
+Hands-on labs that pair with the [Project Aegis Forge](https://projectaegisforge.com) roadmap.
 Each lab gives you a short set of instructions and a script that spins up a VM, so you can practice a skill instead of just reading about it.

 ## How to use these labs